jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

     - you don’t have to hire someone with Java experience for a Java job, hire the best engineer you can and if they know Java that’s just a bonus
     - hire someone who you know has high potential career trajectory
     - during interviews ask questions that will show off candidate's thinking, not their resume
-        - “How did you pay for college?”
-“If I was to look at your browser history what would I learn that isn’t on your resume?”
+        - "How did you pay for college?"
+"If I was to look at your browser history what would I learn that isn’t on your resume?"
     - don’t hire people that give generic answers
     - good interviews should last about 30 minutes
     - final hiring decisions should be left to committee